The Opioid Epidemic and Maternal Health: Three Opportunities for Change

 “These numbers oblige us to seize every opportunity to support families affected by the opioid crisis,” says NICHQ Chief Health Officer Elizabeth Coté, MD, MPH.
 “Each encounter a potential mother has with a care system—whether during gynecological care and screening, prenatal care and delivery, postpartum care or well child visits—is an opportunity for advocacy and change.
 Each encounter is a new chance, a potential moment for change that conveys hope.”

-Improving these encounters is one area of focus for the NICHQ-led National Network of Perinatal Quality Collaboratives (NNPQC).
-The NNPQC provides quality improvement expertise to state-based PQCs, helping them drive change in maternal and infant health outcomes across the country.
+Improving these encounters is one area of focus for the National Network of Perinatal Quality Collaboratives (NNPQC), funded by the Centers for Disease Control and Prevention.
+NICHQ serves as the coordinating center for the NNPQC , which provides quality improvement expertise to state-based PQCs, helping them drive change in maternal and infant health outcomes across the country.
 Many of the PQCs in the network have identified opioid use disorder as a critical opportunity for improvement.

 Below, we’re sharing ideas from NNPQC faculty experts—Ron Iverson, MD, MPH; Mike Marcotte, MD; Moira Crowley, MD; and Elisha Wachman, MD—on improving three potential encounters at three early stages of motherhood.
 Improving these interactions, especially for at-risk mothers, translates to more opportunities to help families when they are in crisis and in most need of additional aid.